by Mary Swander

 Map of My Kingdom was originally directed by Matt Foss, Acting and Theatre history professor the University of Idaho.
 It is performed by professional actors Lindsay Bauer or Erika Kuhn.

 Performance Information and Needs:

 The production will need at least a 10×12 space.
-There are no detailed technical needs–no power, no lights, no sound.
+There are no detailed technical needs–no power, no lights, minimal or no sound.
 This show is designed nimbly to be able to travel to small venues for families and farms.
 The show will need a general wash of light.
 The lighting doesn’t have to be fancy—we have worked with large lighting grids and in church basements with just a few wall switches.
 There are no lighting cues.
 We just need to be able to adjust lights at a minimum.

 We’d like to be able to arrive and set up one hour before the audience begins to arrive.
 So if the show is at 7:30, we would like to arrive, unload and begin set up at 6:00pm.
 That gives us enough time to adapt our performance to your space and then have everything cleaned up and ready to go at curtain time.

 For information on booking, contact Janine Calsbeek, touring director: touringSWP@gmail.com .